TomCoalfish/Synthesis-Tools/README.md

 * It already can run headles sbut I want to embed it
 * There is already a plugin called Cardinal but I don't want plugins

+# Plugins
+* I don't really focus much effort on it but I have experimental things
+* I don't use them alot but I have a million of them with my distrho
+* If you want to use them use Carla or Ingen a million times better
+* But I have them for experimental purposes

 # LV2 Plugin
 * Very rudimentated
 * Very primitive